RankFeat&RankWeight: Rank-1 Feature/Weight Removal for Out-of-distribution Detection: Theoretical Analysis

 Now we turn to use RMT to analyze the statistics of OOD and ID feature matrices.
 For a random matrix of a given shape, the density of its eigenvalue asymptotically converges to the Manchenko-Pastur (MP) distribution~\cite{marvcenko1967distribution,sengupta1999distributions}.
 Formally, we have the following theorem: \begin{thm}[Manchenko-Pastur Law~\cite{marvcenko1967distribution,sengupta1999distributions}] Let $\mathbf{X}$ be a random matrix of shape $t{\times}n$ whose entries are random variables with $E(\mathbf{X}_{ij}=0)$ and $E(\mathbf{X}_{ij}^2=1)$.
 Then the eigenvalues of the sample covariance $\mathbf{Y}=\frac{1}{n}\mathbf{X}\mathbf{X}^{T}$ converges to the probability density function: $\rho(\lambda) = \frac{t}{n} \frac{\sqrt{(\lambda_{+}-\lambda)(\lambda-\lambda_{-})}}{2\pi\lambda\sigma^2}\ for\ \lambda\in[\lambda_{-},\lambda_{+}]$ where $\lambda_{-}{=}\sigma^{2} (1-\sqrt{\frac{n}{t}})^2$ and $ \lambda_{+}{=}\sigma^{2} (1+\sqrt{\frac{n}{t}})^2$. \end{thm}

-This theorem implies the possibility of measuring the statistical distance between ID/OOD features and random matrices.
 We leave the proof in Sec.
 E of the Supplementary Material.
-To this end, we randomly sample $1,000$ ID and OOD feature matrices and compute the KL divergence between the actual eigenvalue distribution and the fitted MP distribution.
+This theorem implies the possibility of measuring the statistical distance between ID/OOD features and random matrices.
+To compute the statistical distance, we randomly sample $1,000$ ID and OOD feature matrices and compute the KL divergence between the actual eigenvalue distribution and the fitted MP distribution.

 Fig.~\ref{fig:mp_dist} and Table~\ref{tab:mp_distance} present the exemplary eigenvalue distribution and the average evaluation results of Block 4 and Block 3 features, respectively.
 For the original feature, the OOD and ID feature matrices exhibit similar behaviors: the distances to the fitted MP distribution are roughly the same ($diff.{\approx}0.1$).
 However, when we perform \texttt{RankFeat} or \texttt{RankWeight}, \emph{i.e.,} removing the rank-1 feature or parameter, the OOD feature matrix has a much larger drop in the KL divergence.
 This indicates that removing the rank-1 matrix makes the statistics of the OOD feature closer to random matrices, \emph{i.e.,} the OOD feature is very likely to become less informative than the ID feature.
 The result partly explains the working mechanism of \texttt{RankFeat} and \texttt{RankWeight}: \textit{by removing the feature matrix or the parameter matrix where OOD data might convey more information than ID data, the two distributions have a larger discrepancy and can be better separated.}